medieval-music/website/metadata_fields.md

 - isbn13

-- pages (without units; the system will add pp. when it generates the record)
+- pages (without units)

-- plates
+- plates (could be folios ff. or pages pp., but this is entered without units)

-- year
+- year (of publication)

-- place
+- place (of publication)

-- publisher
+- publisher (most often, IMM)

-- size (in centimeters, but I'm not putting in the unit - just the number)
+- size (in centimeters, entered without unit)

-- corrigenda (sometimes an explanation, and sometimes pages that need to be available for download - how to do this?)
+- corrigenda (sometimes an explanation or information, and sometimes replacement pages to download)